JackwithC2/Hold12Rl/README.md

 - 👋 Hi, I’m @Hold12Rl
-- 👀 I’m interested in C#
+- 👀 I’m interested in Lua
-- 🌱 I’m currently learning Updating Beatsaber mods
+- 🌱 I’m currently Doing Roblox exploits
-- 💞️ I’m looking to collaborate on Icue Beatsabermod
+- 💞️ I’m looking to collaborate With Roblox-Scripts
 - 📫 How to reach me (Unkown)

 <!---